 The fellows will each receive $25,000 to be used fund their respective leadership development projects.
 They will also receive coaching and mentorship from nationally renowned leaders in medicine to help them exemplify the qualities of leading from within, AΩA’s professional values, and the concepts of servant leadership.

 Previous fellows have attributed this award to preparing them for career advancements, taking on more responsibility, and better advocating for their needs.

-“I am very impressed with the quality of this year’s fellows,” says Richard L. Byyny, MD, FACP, Executive Director of Alpha Omega Alpha.
+“I am quite thrilled with the quality of the fellows this year,” says Richard L. Byyny, MD, FACP, Executive Director of Alpha Omega Alpha.
 “The AΩA Fellow in Leadership Award is a unique opportunity to support emerging physician leaders in their careers and give them new leadership opportunities in medicine.
-This group of fellows joins our six previous AOA Fellows in Leadership in becoming the next generation of leaders in medicine."
+This group of fellows joins our nine previous AΩA Fellows in Leadership in becoming the next generation of leaders in medicine."

 Alpha Omega Alpha Honor Medical Society (AΩA)

 Since its founding in 1902, Alpha Omega Alpha Honor Medical Society has recognized and advocated for excellence in scholarship, demonstrated professionalism, and the growth of physician leadership in the profession of medicine.
-Through 130 active chapters in the United States and Lebanon, more than 3,600 new members are inducted into the society each year.
-More than 55 Nobel Prize winners are members of Alpha Omega Alpha, as well as 11 of the 19 United States Surgeons General, including Dr. Vivek Murthy.
+Through 132 active Chapters in the United States and Lebanon, more than 3,900 new members are inducted into the society each year.
+More than 55 Nobel Prize winners are members of Alpha Omega Alpha, as well as 12 of the 20 United States Surgeons General, including Dr. Vivek Murthy.
 Nearly 75% of deans of U.S. medical schools are members of AΩA.
-Alpha Omega Alpha annually grants more than $1.5 million in programs and awards to impact medical students, residents, teachers, and community physicians.
+Alpha Omega Alpha annually grants more than $1.75 million in programs and awards to impact medical students, residents, teachers, and community physicians.